its-tapas/blogGen/README.md

 # 📝 Blog Generator Bot using Amazon Bedrock

-Check Complete step by step blog here: https://dev.to/aws-builders/end-to-end-generative-ai-mini-project-on-aws-using-aws-bedrock-aws-lambda-api-gateway-and-s3-4fp4
+**Check Complete step by step blog here: [dev.to](https://dev.to/aws-builders/end-to-end-generative-ai-mini-project-on-aws-using-aws-bedrock-aws-lambda-api-gateway-and-s3-4fp4)**

 This project is a serverless **Blog Generator Bot** built using **Amazon Bedrock**, **AWS Lambda**, **S3**, and **API Gateway**.
 It uses the **LLaMA3 model** in Bedrock to generate professional blogs based on the topic provided via a POST request.
 <div align="center">